 Social media, messaging apps, streaming videos, and other online content have taken their place at the center of our lives.
 But how much time are we actually spending in the digital world in 2020?
 The quiz below will test your knowledge about our current online habits around the globe.
 Or scroll down a bit further to skip the quiz and read all about the key digital trends of this modern world.

 Where will people see your content in 2020?

 This is the third article in an ongoing series that explores the dominant trends in our digital space, both globally and locally.
 Our reports, based on detailed studies by Hootsuite and We Are Social, go behind the numbers to present a compelling snapshot of the current relationship between wider society and the online world.
-Throughout the series, we look for wider lessons beneath the data, keeping a special focus on new challenges and opportunities within the world of digital marketing.
+Throughout the series, we look for wider lessons beneath the data, keeping a special focus on new challenges and opportunities within the world of digital and omnichannel marketing.